-TECHNICAL EXCELLENCE FROM DOWNUNDER

-CIRCLE 70 ON READER CARD

-The World Business Show
+TECHNICAL EXCELLENCE FROM DOWNUNDER CIRCLE 70 ON READER CARD Sicob 1987 The World Business Show 4 FASTEN YOUR SEAT BELTS!
 The international business forum of the year awaits you.
 Now your ambitions can really get off the ground.
+GET READY FOR DEPARTURE!
 Exhibitors from all over the world will be coming to take advantage of the multiple direct contacts that only SICOB can offer.
 ALL SYSTEMS GO!

 The latest in data processing, telecommunications, duplication, office organisation and office automation will be on board from April 6th to 11th.
 Fly with the VIP's at the Data Processing, Office Automation and Office Organisation Conventions.
+TAKE OFF INTO SPACE!
 Discover Paris-Nord, the most modern exhibition centre in Europe.
 118,000 m2 of the latest advances in technology.
-GO!...SICOB 1987.
+SICOB 1987.
 THE WORLD BUSINESS SHOW.

-SICOB FRANCE 4, place de Valois 75001 Paris -Tél: 42.61.52.42 - Télex: 212.597 F PROMOSALONS: INTERNATIONAL TRADE EXHIBITIONS IN FRANCE, INC - 8, West 40th street - suite 1505 -New York, NY 10018 - Tel: 1 (212) 869.1720 - Telex: 427.563 FRSHOWS From 6th to 11th April 1987 38th International Sicob Exhibition - Paris France THE UPPER CLASS OF PRINTERS Across the board, Fujitsu printers excel.
+SEE THE LAT EST. SEE II A SICOB FRANCE 4, place de Valois 75001 Paris -Tél : 42.61.52.42 - Télex : 212.597 F PROMOSALONS: INTERNATIONAL TRADE EXHIBITIONS IN FRANCE, INC - 8, West 40th street - suite 1505 -New York, NY 10018 - Tel: 1 (212) 869.1720 - Telex : 427.563 FRSHOWS From 6th to 11th April 1987 38th International Sicob Exhibition - Paris France CIRCLE 71 ON READER CARD